openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 	//
 	// The value of replicas is set based on the value of a chosen field in the
 	// Infrastructure CR.
 If defaultPlacement was set to ControlPlane, the
 	// chosen field will be controlPlaneTopology.
-If it was set to Workers the
+If it is set to Workers the
 	// chosen field will be infrastructureTopology.
 Replicas will then be set to 1
 	// or 2 with respect to the chosen field's value (which can be either
 	// SingleReplica or HighlyAvailable).